Editor Max Hartshorne

 In March I visited the Azores, nine islands about 1000 km from Portugal.
-They’re volcanic in nature and full of hot spings, mineral baths and bubbling cauldrons.
-We visited a tiny village on the island of Santa Maria and found that nearly every single resident was from Massachusetts, our home state.
+They’re volcanic in nature and full of hot springs, mineral baths, and bubbling cauldrons.
+Cindy and I visited a tiny village on the island of Santa Maria and found that nearly every single resident was from Massachusetts, our home state.

 It turns out that this island, which has lost much of its population over the years, has strong ties to Somerville Mass.
 We visited a beach town that was pretty boarded up but that in the summer is full of people talking with Boston accents looking at the raging waves.
 We also spent time in the largest of the Azores, Sao Miguel, riding horses up a mountainside and seeing the tops of volcanoes in the countryside.

 I had two stops in California in May… My first was to the capital city, Sacramento, where my first day’s excursion was panning gold in Coloma, in the American River where Sutter’s Mill is located.
 We visited the actual site of the first nuggets and tried to find some of our own.

 Old Sacramento is a story we learned about, about how the city was raised up by as much as 20 feet to avoid the damaging floods that came so many springs.
 The city has preserved some of the land at the lower level, and they have a replica of the old town complete with wooden covered portico sidewalks and other memories.

 The gigantic California Railroad Museum, as well as the city’s leafy “Fabulous Forties” residential neighborhood, rounded out our tour, which included seeing Governor Schwarzenegger’s office (with a life-size black bear made of metal) and his weekday residence, a suite at a nearby Hyatt.
 We had lunch in his favorite lunch hangout too.